GuoDCZ/mahc/README.md

 ## TODO
 - [x] validation a hand is possible (eg not having 20 east tiles :)
-- [x] add all da yaku DONE
+- [x] add all da yaku
-- [x] validation on if yaku is there DONE
+- [x] validation on if yaku is there
-- [x] validate winning tile DONE DONE
+- [x] validate winning tile
-- [x] propogate the errors up for a nice printout DONE
+- [x] propogate the errors up for a nice printout
-- [x] validate stuff like cant riichi and double riichi. all that haitei, chankan rinshan shizz DONE
+- [x] validate stuff like cant riichi and double riichi. all that haitei, chankan rinshan shizz
-- [x] file stdIn DONE?
+- [x] file stdIn
 - [x] json out flag
+- [ ] add more comprehensive tests

 ## Contributing
-- If you spot a bug (which there probabably are many), put in an issue with how to reproduce it.
+- If you spot a bug (which there probabably are many), put in an issue with how to reproduce it
+- if youd like to contribute, DO IT (send a PR)
 - keep in mind, we pretty far from finishing it currently. so FUCK validation (for the time being)